synchronizing/mitm/docs/source/introduction/quickstart.rst

 Quickstart
 ##########

-A customizable man-in-the-middle TCP proxy with out-of-the-box support for HTTP & HTTPS.
+A customizable man-in-the-middle TCP proxy with support for HTTP & HTTPS.

 ----